Coelecanth/Project-guideFlyFishing/TESTING.md

 ## Defensive Programming

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-START OF NOTES (to be deleted)

-Defensive programming (defensive design) is extremely important!

-When building projects that accept user inputs or forms, you should always test the level of security for each.
-Examples of this could include (not limited to):

-Forms:
-- Users cannot submit an empty form
-- Users must enter valid email addresses

-PP3 (Python-only):
-- Users must enter a valid letter/word/string when prompted
-- Users must choose from a specific list only

-Use the table below as a basic start, and expand on it using the logic above.

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 Defensive programming was manually tested with the below user acceptance testing:

 | Page | Expectation | Test | Result | Fix | Screenshot |